 Dangers of Cocaine Abuse

-- A temporary psychosis, including hallucinations and dangerous behavior, can take hold of those who abuse cocaine in the long-term.
-While this issue will often subside with treatment, according to the US Department of Veteran Affairs, it can resurface years later without warning.
+- Psychosis – a temporary psychosis, including hallucinations/delusions and dangerous behavior, can take hold of those who abuse cocaine in the long-term; while this issue will often subside with treatment, it can resurface years later without warning.

 - Loss of one’s sense of smell and damage to the nasal septum